MichalHalicki4/LinAR-interpolation/README.md

 For a detailed description of the **LinAR** interpolation method and its use, see:

 Niedzielski, T., and Halicki, M., **2023**.
-Can integrated autoregressive modelling improve linear interpolation of missing hydrological data? **Water Resources Management** XXX, XXX. doi: XXX.
+Can integrated autoregressive modelling improve linear interpolation of missing hydrological data? **Water Resources Management** XXX, XXX. doi: XXX. [publication in progress].

 # Content